maxdesalle/ft_transcendence/README.md

 - no more need to serve "client" dir (backend)
 - remove mock auth module
 - typeORM config: no 'synchronize' in production!
+- remove CORS enable (if the setup allows so...)
+- HTTPS

 ## Bugs... ?
 A major massive multi package upgrade was performed (26 july).
 And, of course, plenty of bugs had to be fixed.
 If you find a bug, that might be the reason... (and, of course, report it!)